DataFire/Integrations/integrations/generated/azure_web_resourceprovider/README.md

           * computeMode `string` (values: Shared, Dedicated, Dynamic): Shared/dedicated workers.
           * excludeFromCapacityAllocation `boolean`: If <code>true</code>, it includes basic apps.
           * isApplicableForAllComputeModes `boolean`: <code>true</code> if capacity is applicable for all apps; otherwise, <code>false</code>.
+          * isLinux `boolean`: Is this a linux stamp capacity
           * name `string`: Name of the stamp.
           * siteMode `string`: Shared or Dedicated.
           * totalCapacity `integer`: Total capacity (# of machines, bytes of storage etc...).
           * unit `string`: Name of the unit.
-          * workerSize `string` (values: Default, Small, Medium, Large, D1, D2, D3): Size of the machines.
+          * workerSize `string` (values: Small, Medium, Large, D1, D2, D3, Default): Size of the machines.
           * workerSizeId `integer`: Size ID of machines:
       * environmentIsHealthy `boolean`: True/false indicating whether the App Service Environment is healthy.
       * environmentStatus `string`: Detailed message about with results of the last check of the App Service Environment.
       * frontEndScaleFactor `integer`: Scale factor for front-ends.
+      * hasLinuxWorkers `boolean`: Flag that displays whether an ASE has linux workers or not
       * internalLoadBalancingMode `string` (values: None, Web, Publishing): Specifies which endpoints to serve internally in the Virtual Network for the App Service Environment.
       * ipsslAddressCount `integer`: Number of IP SSL addresses reserved for the App Service Environment.
       * lastAction `string`: Last deployment action on the App Service Environment.